 The work of laboring and birthing a baby is intense.
 Doing it in an unfamiliar environment can make it difficult to settle into “labor land”.
-In busy practices, your midwife or physician might not be available to provide ongoing support.
+In busy practices and facilities, your midwife or nurse might not be available to provide ongoing support.
 Placing the expectation of support to come solely from a partner is a tall order.
 This is where the care of a Doula can make a difference.
-Evidence shows that having the support of a Doula makes a significant impact in several aspects of labor, birth and breastfeeding.
+Evidence shows that having the support of a Doula makes a significant impact on several aspects of labor, birth and breastfeeding.

 What is unique about the Doula Services provided at Little Tree?

 We start with the foundation that labor and birth bring tremendous opportunity for growth.
 We know that growth can sometimes be messy and uncomfortable.
 We don’t shy away from the discomfort, but rather teach and encourage the use of mind/body practices to engage in the process.
 Each of us at Little Tree are on a path of our own growth and we continually do our inner work, so that we can show up and support families through their unique growth process.

 In addition, we carry the view that, labor and birth are normal physical processes.
 Absolutely there are times when complications arise, but we know that for the majority of people, few interventions are necessary to support an excellent outcome for mama and baby.
 With that view, our focus is on providing Doula care to people who are seeking to support the normal labor process.
 To that end, we specialize in supporting labor and birth without an epidural.
 We are not anti-epidural, as we have seen instances where it is exactly what is needed, but we work with people for whom the use of epidural and other interventions are the exception and not the rule.